openimis/openimis_docs/user_manual/claims/hf_claims.rst

     * ``Visit Date From``

-      Type in a date; or use the Date Selector (:numref:`cal_picker_hfc`), to search for claims with a ``Visit Date From`` date which is on or is greater than the date typed/selected. *Note.
+      Type in a date; or use the Date Selector (:ref:`cal_picker`), to search for claims with a ``Visit Date From`` date which is on or is greater than the date typed/selected. *Note.
 To clear the date entry box; use the ``Clear`` button on the date picker popup*. ``Visit Date From`` should be the day of admission for in-patient care or the visit date in case of out-patient care.

     * ``Visit Date To``

-      Type in a date; or use the Date Selector (:numref:`cal_picker_hfc`), to search for claims with a ``Visit Date From`` date which is on or is less than the date typed/selected. *Note.
+      Type in a date; or use the Date Selector (:ref:`cal_picker`), to search for claims with a ``Visit Date From`` date which is on or is less than the date typed/selected. *Note.
 To clear the date entry box; use the ``Clear`` button on the date picker popup*. ``Visit Date To`` should be the day of discharge for in-patient care or the visit date in case of out-patient care.

     * ``Claim Date From``

-      Type in a date; or use the Date Selector (:numref:`cal_picker_hfc`), to search for claims with a ``Claim Date`` date which is on or is greater than the date typed/selected. *Note.
+      Type in a date; or use the Date Selector (:ref:`cal_picker`), to search for claims with a ``Claim Date`` date which is on or is greater than the date typed/selected. *Note.
 To clear the date entry box; use the ``Clear`` button on the date picker popup**

     * ``Claim Date To``

-      Type in a date; or use the Date Selector (:numref:`cal_picker_hfc`), to search for claims with a ``Claim Date`` date which is on or is less than the date typed/selected. *Note.
+      Type in a date; or use the Date Selector (:ref:`cal_picker`), to search for claims with a ``Claim Date`` date which is on or is less than the date typed/selected. *Note.
 To clear the date entry box; use the mouse to highlight the full date and then press the space key*.

-      .. _cal_picker_hfc:
+      .. include:: ../date_picker.rst
-      .. list-table:: Date Picker
-        :widths: 1 1 1

-        * - .. figure:: /img/user_manual/date_picker.day.png
-              :align: center

-              `Day picker`
-          - .. figure:: /img/user_manual/date_picker.month.png
-              :align: center

-              `Month picker`
-          - .. figure:: /img/user_manual/date_picker.year.png
-              :align: center

-              `Year picker`
-        * - At anytime during the use of the pop-up, the user can see the date of **today**.
-            Clicking on a day will close the pop-up and display the date

-          - Clicking on the arrow to the left displays the previous month.
-            Clicking on the arrow on the right will displays the following month.

-          - Clicking on the year will display a year selector.

     * ``Search Button``